enriqueseor/pokemon-exp-python/README.md

 I’ve created a little program that lets you know what kind of growth experience a Pokémon has.
-This is useful in games where the amount of experience achieved is limited by the number of fights of coaches we meet on our route.
+This is useful in games where the amount of experience achieved is limited by the number of fights of trainers we meet on our route.

 I've doned 2 versions: